 The ADA Assistant Directors Forum on Facebook has facilitated much more effective communication and the launch of the AD Grapevine allows instant communication about work issues.

 A primary aim of the ADA is to provide an industry-recognised training for assistant directors, helping them to gain on-set experience and off-set qualifications through the ADA Traineeship and Student Programme.
 We recognise that these new members will be the future of our organisation and our industry.

 The ADA has a close working relationship with BECTU through its AD Branch and we continue to forge strong relationships with film schools, training providers and other leading industry organisations.

 The recently-agreed BECTU / ADA Rate Card for Film & TV is having a positive effect on AD’s rates of pay and we are fast becoming the unified voice for the AD Department in the UK.

-Whatever level you are at in our department, do please join us and benefit from an association that will represent your interests in the years ahead and help you become a first class assistant director.
+Whatever level you are at in our department, please join us and benefit from an association which will represent and promote your interests and help you to become a first class Assistant Director.